codersaiful/woo-product-table/readme.txt

 = Can I set product limitation to show in one table? =

 Yes.
-You can set the product limit to show in yout able.
+You can set the product limit to show in you able.
 Eg. You have 100 products in your site then you can easily show 50 of them.

 = How to use? =